Skype in UAE

 Previously this year TRA (Telecommunications Regulatory Authority) confirmed that any VOIP applications or services must be approved by the applicable regulatory framework in the country.
 Unfortunately, Skype is not among licensed applications.

-The good news that you still can use Skype and similar services in UAE in 2021.
-All you need for this is VPN – virtual private network.
+The good news is that you still can use Skype and similar services in UAE in 2022.
+All you need for this is VPN – a virtual private network.

 VPN masks your real IP address and lets to bypass any kind of Internet limits.

-So all you need to use Skype in UAE is:
+So all you need to use Skype in UAE are: